lazarust/lazarust.github.io/site/blog/posts/Blogging with Github Pages, MkDocs, and Obsidian.md

 Now it's time to get blogging!
 One thing I really like about this setup is that it takes very little thought to create a post and publish it.
 It's as easy as opening Obsidian, typing some thoughts in markdown, and having Obsidian Git automatically (or manually) push the changes to Github.

 Thanks for reading!
 I'm planning on blogging (or probably more micro-blogging) new things I learn and tips and tricks I find.
-[Shoutout Simon Willison](https://x.com/simonw/) for inspiring me to do this with his [webblog](https://simonwillison.net/)
+Shoutout [Simon Willison](https://x.com/simonw/) for inspiring me to do this with his [webblog](https://simonwillison.net/)I definitely recommend checking it out if you haven't heard of him.